Insight to Action Podcast (current) and the Evolutionary Provocateur podcast (2008-2016)

 Nearsoft with Matt Perez

-Nearsoft modelled their culture off of pioneer Semco lead by Ricardo Semler.
+Nearsoft modelled their culture off of pioneering self-organizing company Semco lead by Ricardo Semler.

 Insight to Action podcast EP5 – Creating Freedom to Contribute in Your Workplace